HakonHarnes/img-clip.nvim/README.md

 ### Templates

-Templates in the plugin use placeholders that are dynamically replaced with specific values during runtime.
-See the following table:
+Templates in the plugin use placeholders that are dynamically replaced with the correct values at runtime.
+For available placeholders, see the following table:

 | **Placeholder**     | **Description**                                                                                         | **Example**                        |
 | ------------------- | ------------------------------------------------------------------------------------------------------- | ---------------------------------- |